karatelabs/karate/README.md

 mvn test -Dtest=CatsRunner
 ```

-For gradle you must extend the test task to allow the cucumuber.options to be passed to the Cucumber-JVM (otherwise they get consumed by gradle itself).
+For gradle you must extend the test task to allow the `cucumber.options` to be passed to the Cucumber-JVM (otherwise they get consumed by gradle itself).
 To do that, add the following:

 ```yml
 test {